The Art of Sterilization

 Requirements:

-- Environmental Control: Manufacturing must take place in a highly controlled environment, typically classified cleanrooms (e.g., ISO Class 5 or Grade A).
+- Environmental Control: Manufacturing must occur in a highly controlled environment, typically classified as cleanrooms (e.g., ISO Class 5 or Grade A).

-- Process Validation: Aseptic processes must be validated through media fill simulations (process simulations using growth media instead of product) to ensure the process can consistently produce sterile products.
+- Process Validation: Aseptic processes must be validated through media fill simulations (process simulations using growth media instead of product) to ensure they consistently produce sterile products.

 - Sterilization of Components: All components (containers, closures, and the product itself) must be sterilized separately before being brought together in an aseptic environment.